Right to Information

 - Information Privacy Personal Information Amendment Form (PDF, 128.4 KB)

-The Decision Maker will provide to the applicant with a decision notice outlining the matters considered as part of their application including the reasons to fully release the documents, not to release documents, to give only partial access to documents, or to refuse to amend personal information.
+The delegated officer will provide the applicant with a decision notice outlining the matters considered as part of their application including the reasons to fully release the documents, not to release documents, to give only partial access to documents, or to refuse to amend personal information.

 The applicant can request an internal review, which will be undertaken by an internal review officer within Council.
 The application for internal review must:

-- be made within 20 business days after the date of the written notice of the decision; and
+- be made within 20 business days after the date of the written notice of the decision or within the further time the Council allows; and

 - be lodged at an office of the Council.